“Motherhood is about progress, not perfection”.

 After lunch we heard from Heather White from the Environmental Working Group who spoke with us about the unsafe toxins in our everyday household products.
 The US trails the entire globe in banning only 11 toxins versus the EU’s ban on 100 toxins.
 This is just mindboggling to me.
 I’ve already done a great deal on trying to ‘green’ my house, but this talk just reinforced that I need to do even more.
 I’ll be using ewg.org for assistance on removing these troublesome products from my home.

 Next we heard from Suzy Stauffer who spoke to us about remembering that we are “Women First, Mothers Second.”
 When we later broke into smaller, more interactive seminars, Suzy’s was the first that I went to.
 She further touched on not losing sight of our own visions and dreams and that we don’t have to let go of it just because we are mothers.
-Further affirmation that I’m doing a good thing by being here and devoting attention to my blog.
+Further affirmation that I’m doing a good thing by being here sans kids to devote attention to my blog.

 I also attended workshops from Zevia on how to host smarter celebrations with DIY party ideas, budget-friendly tips, and healthier food options.
 And another amazing, eye-opening workshop that I sat in on was entitled GMO, OMG! and further delved into the whole story behind GMOs.
 Once again, blows my mind.
 I have some additional things to share about what I’ve learned here that will also be in a later post.